Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Data-driven adaptive local search

 \subsubsection{Constructive procedure}

 The initialization procedure is based on greedy strategy \cite{kellerer2004multiple}.
-Utilizing the item weights defined in Definition \ref{Definition: surrogate weights}, we calculate the cost-effective variables $u_{ij}=v_{ij}/\tilde{w}_{ij}$ for each item $j \in N_i$, then sort the items in descending order of $u_{ij}$ for each class $N_i$. $S_{cp}$ is constructed by selecting the item with the largest $u_{ij}$ in each class.
-If the current $S_{t}$ is infeasible, the item which has the largest $\tilde{w}_{i_0j}$ in $S_t$ is replaced by an item with a smaller weight in the same class $i_0$.
-The procedure iterates until a feasible $S_{cp}$ is obtained.
-If all items in class $i_0$ are tried but still infeasible,$S_{cp}$ will be constructed by the smallest $\tilde{w}_{ij}$ in each class.
+Utilizing the surrogate weights defined in Definition \ref{Definition: surrogate weights}, we calculate the cost-effectiveness variables $u_{ij}=v_{ij}/\tilde{w}_{ij}$ for each item $j \in N_i$, then sort the items in descending order of $u_{ij}$ for each class $N_i$. $S_{cp}$ is constructed by selecting the item with the largest $u_{ij}$ in each class.
+If the current $S_{t}$ is infeasible, the item which has the largest $\tilde{w}_{i_0j}$ in $S_t$ is replaced by the one with a smaller weight in the same class $i_0$.
+The procedure iterates until feasible $S_{cp}$ is obtained.
+If all items in class $i_0$ have been tried but $S_{cp}$ is still infeasible, $S_{cp}$ will be constructed by the items with the smallest surrogate weights.